Overview

 CREATE TABLE guests ( id SERIAL PRIMARY KEY, first_name VARCHAR(255), last_name VARCHAR(255), email VARCHAR(255), num_of_guests INT, rsvp_message VARCHAR(255) ); CREATE TABLE events ( id SERIAL PRIMARY KEY, name VARCHAR(255), description TEXT, datetime TIMESTAMP WITH TIME ZONE, location VARCHAR(255) ); CREATE TABLE rsvps ( id SERIAL PRIMARY KEY, guest_id INT REFERENCES guests(id), event_id INT REFERENCES events(id), response BOOLEAN );

-I inserted some guest
+I inserted some guest, event, and rsvp records:

 INSERT INTO guests (first_name, last_name, email, num_of_guests, rsvp_message) VALUES ('Luc', 'Marrie', 'luc@marrie.com', 2, 'I''m getting married?'), -- Guest 1 ('John', 'Doe', 'john.doe@example.com', 2, 'So excited!'), -- Guest 2 ('Jane', 'Smith', 'jane.smith@example.com', 2, 'Congrats!') -- Guest 3 ; INSERT INTO events (name, description, datetime, location) VALUES ('Welcome Dinner', null, '2030-09-20 17:00:00', null), -- Event 1 ('Wedding', null, '2030-09-21 16:30:00', null), -- Event 2 ('Farewell Brunch', null, '2030-09-22 10:00:00', null) -- Event 3 ; INSERT INTO rsvps (guest_id, event_id, response) VALUES (1, 1, true), -- Luc Marrie RSVPs yes to Welcome Dinner (1, 2, true), -- Luc Marrie RSVPs yes to Wedding (1, 3, true), -- Luc Marrie RSVPs yes to Farewell Brunch (2, 1, true), -- John Doe RSVPs yes to Welcome Dinner (2, 2, true), -- John Doe RSVPs yes to Wedding (2, 3, false), -- John Doe RSVPs no to Farewell Brunch (3, 1, false), -- Jane Smith RSVPs no to Welcome Dinner (3, 2, false), -- Jane Smith RSVPs yes to Wedding (3, 3, true) -- Jane Smith RSVPs yes to Farewell Brunch ;